mike-sherman1/tv-show-analysis/README.md

 ## tv-show-analysis

-A python program that analyzes TV show data.
+A python program that analyzes TV show data using numpy and pandas.